GarretJT/cnnxray/README.md

 32,000 baggage X-ray images.
 This dataset includes 16,000 top-view baggage X-ray images and 16,000 side-view baggage X-ray images.
 Each image is labeled with the presence of illegal items and includes bounding box coordinates for each detected item.
-The dataset can be accessed from the official GitHub repository here.
+The dataset can be accessed from the official GitHub repository here: https://github.com/Mbwslib/DvXray.

 Methods:
 Preprocessed X-ray images by converting them to grayscale and resizing to